sf314/krpc-fsw/README.md

 The official release of KRPC is 0.4.8, found in the [official KRPC repo](https://github.com/krpc/krpc/releases).
-However, this code does not compile against the current version of ASIO (libasi-dev), because of a few recent API changes.
+However, this code does not compile against the current version of ASIO (libasio-dev), because of a few recent API changes.
 This means there is not an official build of KRPC that can successfully compile.

 The solution has been found in a fork: [`nullprofile/krpc` version 0.4.9](https://github.com/nullprofile/krpc/releases/tag/0.4.9-1.12.1).